Principality of Catalonia: Early modern Catalonia

-The marriage of Isabella I of Castile and Ferdinand II of Aragon (1469) unified two of the three major Christian kingdoms in the Iberian peninsula, while the Kingdom of Navarre was incorporated later following Ferdinand II's 1512 invasion of the Basque kingdom.
+The ascension to the throne of Aragon of Ferdinand II (1479), already married to Isabella I of Castile, put under a personal union two of the three major monarchies in the Iberian peninsula, while the Kingdom of Navarre was incorporated later following Ferdinand II's 1512 invasion of the Basque kingdom.

-This resulted in the reinforcement of the concept of Spain, which was already present in the mind of these kings, made up by the former Crown of Aragon, Castile, and a Navarre annexed to Castile (1515).
+This resulted in the reinforcement of the concept of Spain, understood as a geographical term of the Iberian Peninsula, politically made up by the Crown of Aragon, Castile, and a Navarre annexed to Castile (1515).
 In 1492, the last remaining portion of Al-Andalus around Granada was conquered and the Spanish conquest of the Americas began.
 Political power began to shift away from Aragon toward Castile and, subsequently, from Castile to the Spanish Empire, which engaged in frequent warfare in Europe striving for world domination.
 In 1516 Charles I of Spain became the first king to rule the Crowns of Castile and Aragon simultaneously by his own right.
 Following the death of his paternal (House of Habsburg) grandfather, Maximilian I, Holy Roman Emperor, he was also elected Charles V, Holy Roman Emperor, in 1519.
 The reign of Charles V was a relative harmonious period, during which Catalonia generally accepted the new structure of Spain, despite its own marginalization.